 Windows 10 21H1 new features

-As for new features and changes, Windows 10 21H1 does not ship with anything exciting, only under the hood improvements and fixes.
+As for new features and changes, the Windows 10 May 2021 Update does not ship with anything exciting, only under the hood improvements and fixes.

 For example, Windows Hello for biometric authentication will get new multi-camera support, allowing you to set another camera the default when using high-end displays that include integrated webcams.